A Brief Guide to Providing Insights as a Service

 Introducing the Insights as a Service Framework

 From a service delivery perspective, we need to add some more dimensions.
 The Services Marketing Mix, first developed by Bernard Booms and Mary Bitner in 1981, employs seven dimensions as a model for delivering services.
-A marketing mix is not a model that you follow to guarantee success.
+A marketing mix is not a model that guarantees success.
 You need to use it as a heuristic device to think more deeply about the service your team provides.

 These two models conceptually overlap, which leads to the IaaS framework.
-Insights as a Service recognises the importance of the core elements of PPT, and adds elements from the services marketing mix.
-This leads to six dimensions: Product, Price, Promotion, People, Process, and Platform (technology is renamed for a nice alliteration of six Ps).
+Insights as a Service recognises the importance of the core elements of PPT and adds elements from the services marketing mix.
+This combination leads to six dimensions: Product, Price, Promotion, People, Process, and Platform (technology is renamed for a lovely alliteration of six Ps).

 The Insights as a Service Framework

-The remainder of this article briefly discusses the significance of each of these dimensions of the framework and their practical relevance.
+The remainder of this article briefly discusses the significance of each of these framework dimensions and their practical relevance.

 Product